SmarterApp/RDW_DataGenerator/CONTRIBUTING.md

  - [x] Set admin condition of outcome based on assessment type (Summative: Valid, ICA: SD, IAB: NS)
  - [ ] Very rarely generate admin condition IN for outcomes of summative assessments
  - [ ] Randomly generate admin condition NS for outcomes of ICA assessments
+ - [ ] Make scores for a student consistent with student capability